emmanuelseyi24/SUPACPP_Labs/Exercises/Lab1and2/Solution_Assignment1/README.md

 You will get another text file stores the linear fit equation and ChiSquare.

-You can start other data points by entering Y.
+You can compute by entering Y.